 Not necessarily.
-Any condition that affects the ears, sinuses, respiratory function or heart function or may alter consciousness is a concern, but only a physician can assess a person's individual risk.
+Any condition that affects the ears, sinuses, respiratory function or heart function, or that may alter consciousness is a concern, but only a physician can assess a person's individual risk.
 Physicians can consult with the Divers Alert Network (DAN) as necessary when assessing a scuba candidate.

 DAN has information available online if you wish to do some research.